Green light for multi-million-pound scheme to upgrade the A417 Missing Link in Gloucestershire

 By Matt Hall | 17th November 2022

-Yesterday, the government approved a major road upgrade to the A417 between Gloucester and Swindon.
+On December 16, the government approved a major road upgrade to the A417 between Gloucester and Swindon.

 Transport Minister Huw Merriman gave the long-awaited decision for the highways scheme that looks to deliver a safe and resilient free-flowing road while conserving and enhancing the special character of the Cotswolds Area of Outstanding Natural Beauty (AONB).